-In 1893 occurred the financial crisis which shook Australia to its foundations.
-Reference has just been made to the temporary run on the Government Savings Bank on the 11th February, 1892.
-This was the result of a groundless rumour regarding its stability.
+In 1893 occurred the financial crisis which shook Australia to its Reference has just been made to the temporary run on foundations. the Government Savings Bank on the 11th February, 1892. the result of a groundless rumour regarding its stability.
 Far otherwise was the banking crisis of 1893.
 Bank after bank operating in the Australasian colonies suspended payment.
-A shipment of £900,000 in gold was made from London to meet the requirements of Australia, but the inadequacy of this sum was shown by the action of a Melbourne bank which refused to accept assistance amounting to nearly
+A shipment of £900,000 in gold was made from London to meet the requirements of Australia.

-£2,000,000 on the grounds that it was insufficient.
 Panic was general.
-The Dibbs Government endeavoured to allay the financial perturbation. by declaring bank notes to be a legal tender and guaranteeing their payment by the State from the 15th May to the 13th November, 1893, after which date this expedient was no longer needed.
-The action of the Government had an excellent effect, but public confidence had received such a staggering blow that it was long ere it recovered. middle of 1893 a general strike took place of all seamen engaged on intercolonial steamers.
-Loading and working the vessels had to be done largely by volunteer labour, but the employers were strongly supported, and the strike terminated with the defeat of the workers.
-The problem of the unemployed, which had become intensified by the financial difficulties, received much attention during the year, and New South Wales, in common with the other States, inaugurated a system of co-operative village settlements to meet in some measure the unwonted demand for employment.
-As a rule, however, the experiments did not prove very satisfactory.
-In 1893 an important step was taken in the direction of improving the means of communication with the outside world by the contract entered into with Canada for a mail servicebetween that country and New South Wales.
-Both countries subsidised the service which was carried on regularly between Sydney and Vancouver, and later was extended to Queensland and New Zealand.
+The Dibbs Government endeavoured to allay the financial perturbation by declaring bank notes to be a legal tender and guaranteeing their payment by the State from the 15th May to the 13th November, 1893, after which date this expedient was no longer needed.
+The action of the Government had excellent effect, but public confidence had received such a staggering blow that it was long ere it The Ministry of Sir George Dibbs gave way in August, 1894, to one led by Mr. G. H. Reid.
+The principal Parliamentary events during Mr. Reid's tenure of office were the passing into law of the following measures:-